lamir-workshop/lamir-workshop.github.io/index.md

 Please see the [Call for Papers](call4papers) page for more information.

-**We will be offering financial support in the form of travel awards to local Latin American student authors of accepted papers.** More information on how to apply will be announced soon on the “Travel Awards” page.
+**We are offering financial support in the form of travel awards to local Latin American student authors of accepted papers.** For more information on how to apply, please visit the [Travel Awards](travel_awards) page.

 Please feel free to contact us with any questions or concerns related to the workshop at <a href="mailto:lamir.workshop@gmail.com">lamir.workshop@gmail.com</a>.